-4. Explain the key ideas of the main variants of feminism in the twentieth century
+- 4. Explain the key ideas of the main variants of feminism in the twentieth century - 5.
+Explain the first wave of liberal feminism as it developed in the West.

-- 1. Explain the first wave of liberal feminism as it developed in the West. - 2.
-Enumerate the main argument of radical feminism. - 3.
-Analyse the development of the idea of Marxist-socialist feminism in the West. - 4.
+- 1. Enumerate the main argument of radical feminism. - 2.
+Analyse the development of Marxist-socialist feminism in the West. - 3.
 Examine the idea of radical feminism that developed in West in the twentieth century.